DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/cluster-for-multiws.md

 ## Prepare a cluster

 The workspace is to meet the multi-tenant usage scenarios.
 It forms an isolated resource environment based on multiple resources such as clusters, cluster namespaces, meshs, mesh namespaces, multiclouds, and multicloud namespaces.
-Workspaces can be mapped to projects and tenants. , business, supplier and many other concepts.
+Workspaces can be mapped to projects and tenants., business, supplier and many other concepts.

 Follow the steps below to prepare a cluster.